begoodorbelucky/TormentasDeNovembro/README.md

 Episodes | ![Desktop episodes page image](assets/readme-files/episodesdesktopss.png) | ![Mobile episodes page image](assets/readme-files/episodesmobiless.png)
 Contact | ![Desktop contact page image](assets/readme-files/contactdesktopss.png) | ![Mobile contact page image](assets/readme-files/contactmobiless.png)
 # Deployment

+- The code for this website was written on [CodeAnywhere](https://codeanywhere.com/), which was then commited and pushed to [Github](https://github.com/).

 # Credits

+### Content

+- This website's content was written by the developer, with guidance from the podcast creators, Gabriel Breslau and Douglas Martins.

+### Media